Rotate & Flip Video Online

 Related tools

-Fix orientation above and publish upright video without desktop software.
+Fix orientation above and publish a correctly oriented video without desktop software.

 Frequently asked questions

-One rotate pass at default quality preserves detail.
-Avoid rotating the same file many times.
+One rotation pass at default quality settings preserves nearly all visual detail.
+Avoid rotating the same file multiple times — each encode is a generation of loss.

-Audio stays in sync; only video orientation changes.
+Audio stays in sync with the video.
+Only the visual orientation changes.